Leeds-ABSL/ABSL_pipeline/README.md

 ## ABSL_test_data.tar.gz

 This archive contains test data to run ABSL_micrograph_analysis.py and ABSL_EPA_CC_threshold.py.
 Unpack the archive using the command
 `tar -xvf ABSL_test_data.tar.gz`.
-The navigate into the ABSL_test_data directory and run either program on micrographs_gctf.star.
+Then navigate into the ABSL_test_data directory and run either program on micrographs_gctf.star.

 ## License information